ietf-wg-pim/multicast-snooping-optimizations/draft-karstens-pim-multicast-snooping-optimization.md

 # Control Plane Operations

+Multicast snooping switches shall maintain a group-based port membership table that indicates which port(s) contain members for each tracked group.
+The requirements in this section are ultimately related to managing this table, using IGMP/MLD to communicate its contents to adjacent nodes, and making changes in response to IGMP/MLD messages received from adjacent nodes.

+Multicast snooping switches shall maintain a new Group-Port Membership Interval timer for each group and port combination in the group-based port membership table.
+This is analagous to the Group Membership Interval in {{!RFC3376}} section 8.4 and Multicast Address Listening Interval in {{!RFC3810}} section 9.4.

+TODO: describe when the timer is set/reset and what happens when it expires

+Multicast snooping switches shall track two flags for each port: the Multicast Router flag and the Proxy Querier flag.

+The Multicast Router flag is set for a port when a non-Proxy Query is received on that port.
+The multicast snooping switch shall maintain a new Multicast Router Timeout timer for each port, which is somewhat analogous to the Other Querier Present Timeout timers in {{!RFC3376}} section 8.5 and {{!RFC3810}} section 9.5.
+This timer is reset each time a non-Proxy Query is received on the port.
+If the timer expires, then the flag is cleared.

+The Proxy Querier flag is set for a port when a Proxy Query is received on that port.
+The multicast snooping switch shall maintain a new Proxy Querier Timeout timer for each port.
+This timer is reset each time a Proxy Query is received on the port.
+If the timer expires, then the flag is cleared.

+If neither the Multicast Router or Proxy Querier flag is set for a port, then it can be inferred that the port is connected either to a host or to a switch that does not implement this design.

+## Transmitting Periodic Proxy Queries

 Each multicast snooping switch on the network shall periodically send General Proxy Query messages to all active ports.
-The interval between General Proxy Query messages is specified by a new timer, called Switch Proxy Query Interval.
-(TODO: describe the effect of adjusting the timer and specify a default value).
+On startup, or after a port transitions from an inactive state to an active state, [Startup Switch Proxy Query Count] General Proxy Query messages shall be sent with [Startup Switch Proxy Query Interval] between each message.
+After this, General Proxy Query messages shall be sent with [Switch Proxy Query Interval] between each message.

+The QQIC field for each General Proxy Query message shall be set to [Startup Switch Proxy Query Interval] or [Switch Proxy Query Interval], as appropriate (see {{!RFC3376}} section 4.1.7 or {{!RFC3810}} section 5.1.9).

 TODO: Important to send to multicast router ports because multicast router may have IRB (Integrated Routing and Bridging) connected, or be running a PIM-to-IGMP proxy.

+## Receiving Proxy Queries

 Multicast snooping switches shall not forward Proxy Query messages.
-Instead, the multicast snooping switch shall reply with an IGMPv3 Membership Report or MLDv2 Multicast Listener Report, as appropriate, that contains the aggregate of all valid report messages received by the multicast snooping switch.
-This report message shall only be sent to the port that the General Query message was received on; this ensures that a report message generated by the multicast snooping switch does not result in report suppression in IGMPv2 or MLDv1 hosts.
-(TODO: the report should not be sent back if the port is the only port that is a member)
+Instead, the multicast snooping switch shall reply with a Report that contains the aggregate of all valid Report messages received by the multicast snooping switch.
+This Report message shall only be sent to the port that the General Query message was received on; this ensures that a Report message generated by the multicast snooping switch does not result in Report suppression in IGMPv2 or MLDv1 hosts.
+(TODO: the Report should not be sent back if the port is the only port that is a member)

 Multicast snooping switches shall only forward General Query messages that are not Proxy Queries.
 This ensures that the network is aware that a multicast router is present.
 Accordingly, if only Proxy Query messages are received, then it can be inferred that there is no multicast router on the network.